NCEAS/metacat/docs/user/metacat/source/ore-model-expansion.rst

   Lauren Walker

 Date
-  - 20140513 Initial draft of RDF model expansion for derived data packages
+  - 20140513 Initial draft of ORE model expansion for derived data packages

 Goal
   Accurately describe the relationships of resources that are derived from other resources.

 Summary
-  This proposed expansion of the Metacat RDF schema uses the `PROV ontology <http://www.w3.org/TR/prov-overview/>`_ to describe the relationships between generated or derived resources and the resources used to generate them.
+  This proposed expansion of the Metacat ORE model uses the `PROV ontology <http://www.w3.org/TR/prov-overview/>`_ to describe the relationships between generated or derived resources and the resources used to generate them.
-  Other provenance, such as agent, can be added to the Metacat RDFs to store information about how a resource was produced.

 Overview
 ---------------------------------------